Marshon Lattimore**, CB, Ohio State

 Height: 6-0.
 Weight: 195.
 Arm: 33.
 40 Time: 4.44.
 Projected Round (2017): 1.
-3/25/17: Conley recorded 26 tackles with eight passes broken up and four interceptions in 2016.
-He played well, and teams think he is a solid corner who could be a first-round pick.
+4/26/17: Conley recorded 26 tackles with eight passes broken up and four interceptions in 2016.
+He played really well, and teams think he is a smooth cover corner who could be a top-20 pick.
 They like his size, quickness and versatility.
 Conley is a well-rounded prospect who does everything well.
-A general manager of a playoff team said they thought Conley would be a top-20 pick.
+A general manager of a playoff team said they thought Conley would definitely be a top-20 pick.

 9/3/16: After some early issues, Conley had a solid 2015 season for the Buckeyes and improved as the year progressed.
 He totaled 49 tackles with two interceptions and five passes broken up for the year.
 Conley has a good skill set, and it wouldn't be surprising if he took his game to another level in 2016.
 Sources said that Conley looked good to them while scouting training camp practices.